 - Moderate to high overall supply (weak force)

-- Large size of some manufacturers (strong force)
+- Large size of some equipment and component manufacturers (strong force)

 - High ratio of firm concentration to supplier concentration (weak force)

 The global size of its supply chain allows Apple Inc. to access many suppliers around the world.
 In Porter’s Five Forces analysis context, the resulting high number of suppliers is an external factor that presents only a weak to moderate force against the company.
-Also, the moderate to high overall supply of inputs, such as semiconductors, makes individual suppliers weak in imposing their demands on firms like Apple.
+Also, the moderate to high overall supply of inputs, such as semiconductors, makes individual suppliers weak in imposing their demands on Apple.
 However, some large suppliers, such as OEMs and producers of chips, significantly influence the industry.
-Nonetheless, the high ratio of firm concentration to supplier concentration limits suppliers’ power and influence in the industry.
-This external factor reflects the presence of a small number of big companies like Apple and Samsung, in contrast to a larger number of medium-sized and large suppliers.
-Thus, this part of the Five Forces analysis shows that the bargaining power of suppliers is a minor issue in developing Apple Inc.’s strategies for supply chain management, value chain effectiveness, innovation, and industry leadership.
+Nonetheless, in this Five Forces analysis case, the high ratio of firm concentration to supplier concentration limits suppliers’ power and influence in the industry.
+This external factor reflects the presence of a small number of big companies, like Apple and Samsung, in contrast to a larger number of medium-sized and large suppliers.
+Thus, this part of the Five Forces analysis shows that the bargaining power of suppliers is a minor issue in developing Apple’s operations management strategies for supply chain management, value chain effectiveness, innovation, and industry leadership.

 Threat of Substitutes or Substitution (Weak Force)